nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-DischargeNotice/adw-message-bundle-1.md

 ----------

-Example of the Discharge Notice Bundle with ADW Data set fields populated [ADW-Message-DischargeNotice-1-Ex01.xml]

 The following example contains a composition resource and has been a .txt extension only to allow correct viewing within a web browser, xml copies are available within the examples folder within this specification.

 Example of the Discharge Notice Bundle with ADW Data set fields + optional FHIR elements populated [ADW-Message-DischargeNotice-1-Ex02.txt]